Good Vibrations: Background and authorship

 "Good Vibrations" was composed by Beach Boys leader Brian Wilson, who conceived the song while playing piano under the influence of marijuana.
 The song was essentially a reflection of his fascination with mysticism, spirituality, and recreational drugs.
 (Note: Wilson remembered that he had used drugs to enhance his creativity, stating "If I can create Pet Sounds on drugs, I can create something [even] greater on drugs.")
 The title phrase ("good vibrations" or "good vibes") had originated as local drug slang.
 (Note: Derek Taylor wrote, "It was around The Byrds and their followers that I first heard of 'vibrations', 'vibes', as in 'good' and 'bad'.
-A young writer called Paul Jay Robbins sent a contribution to my publicity campagin.
+A young writer called Paul Jay Robbins sent a contribution to my publicity campaign.
 It was an essay, in which he explained at considerable length the meaning of the new phrase, 'where it's at'.")
 In a 2007 interview, Wilson mentioned that the song, like "California Girls", had been inspired by his use of LSD (or "acid").
 However, in a 2012 interview, he attributed its inspiration to marijuana, saying, "I don't accredit it to LSD, I accredit it to marijuana.
 I smoked marijuana just before I wrote it."

-Recorded throughout early 1966 and released that May, the Beach Boys' eleventh album, Pet Sounds, had marked a shift in Wilson's creative process.
-His 1991 memoir, Wouldn't It Be Nice: My Own Story, states, "I had a lot of unfinished ideas, fragments of music I called 'feels.'
-Each feel represented a mood or an emotion I'd felt, and I planned to fit them together like a mosaic."
-Similarly, he aimed for "Good Vibrations" to surpass Phil Spector's writing and production on the Righteous Brothers' 1964 hit "You've Lost That Lovin' Feelin'".
-(Note: Wilson explained, "It goes through stages.
-So it was a record like 'You've Lost That Lovin' Feelin that went through stages of music.")
-His brother Carl Wilson commented that "Good Vibrations" initially had "a much rougher sound", and that, rather than amplifying it as Spector might have, "Brian refined it, and got it more even-sounding."
-The bass riff was also inspired by those in Spector's work.
-Beach Boys biographer David Leaf linked the song's rapid changes in mood to Wilson's bipolar disorder.
-(Note: Wilson's 1991 memoir states that he had conceived "a grand, Spector-like production" for the song while influenced by LSD.)

-[My mother] told me about dogs that would bark at people and then not bark at others, that a dog would pick up vibrations from these people that you can't see, but you can feel. ...
+[My mother] told me about dogs that would bark at people and then not bark at others, that a dog would pick up vibrations from these people that you can't see, but you can feel. [...]
 I didn't really understand too much of what it meant when I was just a boy.
 It scared me, the word "vibrations."